Wertik/ConditionalText/README.md

 For the above example with a crate named Epic to display, you'd use ``%conditionaltext_custom-arg-setting_Epic%`` Then with a different type of crate,.. let's say Mythic: ``%conditionaltext_custom-arg-setting_Mythic%``

+### Common problems

+**Performance**
+Due to the plugin requesting placeholders from other expansions through PlaceholderAPI again, it gets a lot of blame it doesn't deserve.
+Some of this is also caused by a lot of requests for the placeholders.
+When used in a scoreboard / tablist plugin, first try decreasing the refresh rate.

 ### Help

 For help, join [this discord server](https://discord.gg/5Suw58j)